SJarod/convention/README.md

 }
 ```
-"using namespace" should not be used except to increase readability.
+"using namespace" should not be used except readability issues.
 ```c++
 using namespace MyNamespace;
 ```